 While the distance are substantial, Thailand's rail, bus and ferry networks are well developed, pretty reliable and in the scheme of things, inexpensive.
 In all cases you can get from Bangkok to any of the Gulf of Thailand islands via a straightforward combination of land and water transport.

-Heading from Bangkok southwards, it is 460km to Chumphon and Ko Tao is 75km offshore from Chumphon.
-Staying among the islands, it is another 50km from Ko Tao to Ko Pha Ngan and a further 12km on to Ko Samui.
-From Ko Samui back to the mainland at Surat Thani it is 75km and from Surat Thani back to Bangkok it is 650km.
+Heading from Bangkok southwards, it's 460 km to Chumphon and Ko Tao is 75 km offshore from Chumphon.
+Staying among the islands, it's another 50 km from Ko Tao to Ko Pha Ngan and a further 12 km on to Ko Samui.
+From Ko Samui back to the mainland at Surat Thani it's 75 km and from Surat Thani back to Bangkok it's 650 km.

-If you fly, you have two options -- flying to Ko Samui or flying to Surat Thani and then connecting by bus and ferry to the islands.
+If flying you have three options—flying to Ko Samui or flying to Surat Thani or Chumphon and then connecting by bus and ferry to the islands.

 Flying to Ko Samui

-While flying to Ko Samui is preferable, the island's airport is owned by Bangkok Airways and until quite recently they were the only airline that flys there.
-Now THAI and Bangkok Airways fly the route but fares remain artificially high and, if you're flying out of Ko Samui, there is a 300B domestic departure tax -- the highest domestic departure tax in Thailand.
-Bangkok Airways runs almost 20 flights a day between Bangkok and Ko Samui.
-The cheapest fares are on the first and last flight of the day and go for 2,000B one way, fares through the rest of the day can be as high as 3,480B (all fares above are before the various taxes, fuel surcharges and insurance surcharge which airlines don't deem to include in the fare, along with the 300B departure fee gouge).
+While flying to Ko Samui is preferable, Samui Airport (USM) is owned by Bangkok Airways and until quite recently they were the only airline that flies there.
+Now Silk Air, THAI and Bangkok Airways (along with a few others) fly the route but fares remain artificially high.
+Bangkok Airways runs over 20 flights a day between Bangkok and Ko Samui, which generally start at a little over the 3,000 baht mark, but can jump to around 5,000 baht for short notice purchases.
 Flight time is 60 to 90 minutes depending on the aircraft used (prop or jet).
 The airport is located a 20 minute drive from Chaweng Beach and a five minute drive from Big Buddha Beach.
-Full fare and timetable information is available on the Bangkok Airways website and the THAI website.

 Flying to Surat Thani

 There are a range of trains that run this route, from "Rapid" through to "Special Express Diesel Railcars" and the general rule is, the faster it is, the pricier the ticket.
-Full fare and timetable information is available on the State Railways of Thailand website.
+Train tickets from Bangkok to Chumphon or Surat Thani can be easily purchased online.

 Which night train?

-If you're aiming for Ko Tao, the express #85 is an option -- it gets you into Chumphon at around 04:00 (leaving Bangkok at 19:15 the previous night) which leaves you at Chumphon three hours before the Lomprayah ferry leaves for Ko Tao.
-The later (and far more popular) Express Special Diesel #39 leaves Bangkok at 22:50 and gets into Chumphon at 05:52 the following morning -- this leaves you an hour to get to the ferry, which is more than adequate time, BUT if the train is delayed (not unheard of) you will miss the ferry and will have to take the afternoon boat.
+If you're aiming for Ko Tao, the express #85 is an option—it gets you into Chumphon at around 04:00 (leaving Bangkok at 19:30 the previous night) which leaves you at Chumphon three hours before the Lomprayah ferry leaves for Ko Tao.
+The later (and far more popular) Express Special Diesel #41 leaves Bangkok at 22:50 and gets into Chumphon at 05:50 the following morning—this leaves you an hour to get to the ferry, which is more than adequate time, BUT if the train is delayed (not unheard of) you will miss the ferry and will have to take the afternoon boat.

 If you're heading to Ko Samui which night train you take doesn't matter so much as there are far more frequent ferry connections out to Ko Samui from around Surat Thani.
 Despite these frequent ferry departures, the Express Special Diesel #39 from Bangkok remains by far the most popular choice.